jpacerqueiraperform/jpac-sparklyr/cluster_yarn/rstudio_jobs/AVGBitRate/README.md

 * Number if Interruptions in strem buffering : interrupts
 * Startup Error digit OR 0=No error : startup_error

+## Start Sparklyr with condaR container context
+The following article [here](https://blog.cloudera.com/blog/2017/09/how-to-distribute-your-r-code-with-sparklyr-and-cdsw/) from cloudera blog has been followed in Option2. mode to produce a condar version of the local R environment.
 ## Building the Model in R
-No need to cut and paste code: the complete R script described below is part of this git repository (GBM-example.R).
+No need to cut and paste code: the complete R script described below is part of this git repository (GBM_AVGBitRate.R).
 ### Load the training and test data into H2O
 Since we are playing with a small data set for this example, we will start H2O locally and load the datasets:

 ## Building the Model in R
-No need to cut and paste code: the complete R script described below is part of this git repository (GBM-example.R).
+No need to cut and paste code: the complete R script described below is part of this git repository (GBM_AVGBitRate.R).
 ### Load the training and test data into H2O
 Since we are playing with a small data set for this example, we will start H2O locally and load the datasets: